team-earth/data/education-innovation/README.md

 ## 🎯 Future Picture Statement

-> “Our education system provides improved quality of learning after introducing innovative ideas.”
+> "Our education system provides improved quality of learning after introducing innovative ideas."

 ## 📘 Overview

 This book provides a systems-level approach to overcoming obstacles that hinder education reform.
 Drawing on a hierarchy of goals, barriers, and solutions, it equips individuals and institutions with a rich menu of **concrete strategies** for addressing personalized education challenges in schools and communities.

-It is grounded in the [F.L.O.W. problem-solving framework](https://arxiv.org/pdf/1911.13155.pdf) and presents over 1,000 solution ideas, categorized under ten major system-wide barriers.
+It is grounded in the [GOSR problem-solving framework](https://arxiv.org/pdf/1911.13155.pdf) and presents over 1,000 solution ideas, categorized under ten major system-wide barriers.

 This edition contains only **solutions**—no program-level resources are included yet.